ropensci/qualR/paper.md

 # Summary
 Air quality monitoring networks provide air pollutant concentration for a given time and space.
-We can use this data to monitor the atmosphere for public health reasons.
-It can also be used to validate emission control policies and the performance of air quality models [@Seinfeld2016].
+We can use this data to monitor the atmosphere for public health reasons, for emission control policies  evaluation, and for air quality models verification [@Seinfeld2016].

 The Sao Paulo State Environmental Agency (CETESB) manages the Air Quality Station network of the State of Sao Paulo.
 It is one of the best air quality monitoring systems in the region, with more than 49 automatic air quality stations (AQS) [@Riojas-Rodriguez2016].
-This network covers the Metropolitan Area of Sao Paulo (MASP), the biggest megacity in South America.
+This network covers the Metropolitan Area of Sao Paulo (MASP), the largest city in South America.
-Researchers use its data in field and modeling studies, to analyse air pollution in the MASP [@Andrade2017].
+Researchers use its data in field and modeling studies to analyse air pollution in the MASP [@Andrade2017].
 R is a suitable data analysis tool for these studies, and its adoption in the air quality modeling community is